MeltingShoe/Aimlabs-Auto-Playlist/README.md

 6. Add a UI

 ### Goals:
+- Score could be (high score + last 5/10 average)/2 or something.
+- Changes the playlist based on how often you train.
+If it's been a while you should do benchmarks.
+If you trained yesterday then we can just do fundamentals based on how you did.
 - Forces you to take breaks!
 - It should effectively combine benchmarks with fundamental routines to target weakpoints.
 - It should repeat a task if you score within a percentage of your high score.
 We never want to stop right after setting a new high score.
 We want to spend as much time as we can improving, and switch tasks when we stop doing that to be efficient with our time